-Expert Committee Report Summary (Union Government)OBC & EWS Reservation in Postgraduate Medical Admissions
+Expert Committee Report Summary (Union Government)OBC & EWS Reservation in Postgraduate Medical Admissions (PG NEET)

 On December 1st, 2021, the Union Government constituted an Expert Committee to review the Rs.
 8 Lakhs annual income limit for reservations under the Economically Weaker Sections (EWS) category.
 The Committee comprised Former Finance Secretary Ajay Bhushan Pandey, ICSSR Member-Secretary Prof. V.K.
 Malhotra, and the Union Government’s Principal Economic Advisor Sanjay Sanyal.
 The findings of this Committee were crucial for the government to be able to expeditiously conduct Postgraduate (PG) admissions in medical programmes, and solve the problem of staff shortage at hospitals across the country.